Peruvian Roasted Chicken with Aji Verde Sauce, inspired by one of the best rotisserie chicken spots in New York, Pio Pio.

 The best chicken spot in New York is Pio Pio.
 They make amazing Peruvian Rotisserie Chicken with Aji Verde Sauce.
 They are very secretive about what goes into their sauce but this is pretty close.
 Since I don’t have a rotisserie I roasted mine in the oven and cut it in half to make sure all the skin gets crispy.
-Serve this with a simple avocado salad or this is also great with tostones or rice and beans.
+Serve this with a simple avocado salad or this is also great with air fryer tostones or rice and beans.
 For best results, marinate chicken overnight.

 Peruvian Roasted Chicken